Alda Teodorani: Biography

-In 1991 she founded "Gruppo 13" a group of authors of thrillers and noir stories with Loriano Macchiavelli and Carlo Lucarelli.
-In the same year, she moved to Rome where with Fabio Giovannini and Antonio Tentori she founded the Neor-noir movement which theorises a narrative from the individual standpoint of the assassin.
-In 1997 one of her stories was included in the Gioventù Cannibale collection (Einaudi) published in Italian, French and Spanish.
+In 1991, she founded "Gruppo 13" a group of authors of thrillers and noir stories with Loriano Macchiavelli and Carlo Lucarelli.
+In the same year, she moved to Rome with Fabio Giovannini and Antonio Tentori, where she founded the Neor-noir movement which theorises a narrative from the individual standpoint of the assassin.
+In 1997, one of her stories was included in the Gioventù Cannibale collection (Einaudi) published in Italian, French and Spanish.
 It became a literary sensation and the start of the Italian "Cannibal-pulp" movement.